aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/data-source/find-type-of-x-and-y-values-of-points-in-chart-series/_index.md

 ---
 title: Find Type of X and Y Values of Points in Chart Series
+description: Learn how to determine the type of X and Y values in chart series points using Aspose.Cells for .NET.
+Our guide will explain the different types of data values and show you how to access and work with them in your charts.
+keywords: Aspose.Cells for .NET, charting, X values, Y values, data types, access, work with, chart series.
 type: docs
 weight: 150
 url: /net/find-type-of-x-and-y-values-of-points-in-chart-series/